Art Therapy is at the Heart of ArtVan

 The art-making and creative process is rooted in a human’s need to communicate and to know.
-Through the creative process, we are privileged to discover new meanings and relationships; we are able to create a practical path to the unseen and then bring it to a place of reality through Art Therapy.
+Through the creative process, we are privileged to discover new meanings and relationships, create a practical path to the unseen, and then bring it to a place of reality with Art Therapy.

+Both encourage self-reflection, self-awareness, self-regulation and commitment.
 Both focus on the development of positive social skills, life skills, good decision-making and resilience.
-Both encourage self-reflection, self-awareness, self-regulation and commitment.
-Participating in Art Therapy provides a safe and tangible outlet for underlying thoughts and feelings, which is all about prevention.
+Participating in Art Therapy provides a safe and tangible outlet for underlying thoughts and feelings.
 Anti-social behaviors, such as theft, drugs, alcohol and risky sexual behavior, are less likely to occur where safe outlets and opportunities for self-expression are available.

-They begin to see themselves, their peers and their community in a different way.
-Working to create an image, dance, performance or poem requires self-discipline and communication with other; it also requires taking the risk of trying something new or extraordinary.
+Youth may begin to see themselves, their peers, and their community in a different way.
+Working to create an image, dance, performance, or poem requires self-discipline and communication.
+It also requires healthy risk-taking to try something new or extraordinary.

-This is done through art exhibits, events and volunteerism.
-Community leaders see the youth as positive members of the community and youth are able to take ownership of their community in a way that is productive, not destructive.
-As a result, youth develop more positive relationships with authority figures.
-The growth of these relationships often lead to a better mutual understanding between these two groups, allowing for better collaboration and communication.
+Through art exhibits, events and volunteerism, community leaders can see Youth as positive members of the community and Youth are able to take ownership of their community in a way that is productive, not destructive.
+As a result, Youth may develop more positive relationships with authority figures.
+The growth of these relationships often lead to a deeper mutual understanding between two parties, allowing for better collaboration and communication.